Time, Fourth Principle of Natural Selection

-Selection, the Principle of Evolution
+Selection, Third Principle of Natural Selection

-Selection is the third of the five principles of natural selection, abbreviated as VISTA.
+Selection is the third of the five principles of natural selection, abbreviated as V.I.S.T.A.
 Selection acts to bring things together, as recently observed in the water flea (pictured left).

 Selection is the core function of natural selection.